The Best Tips for Harvesting Sunflower Seeds the Easy Way

-Whether you want to roast them to eat or save them for next year’s garden, here’s how to harvest sunflower seeds.
+Whether you want to roast them to eat, save them for next year’s garden or feed wildlife, here’s how to harvest sunflower seeds.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)